kojenov/holy12.org/pages/ministries.md

 ### Adult catechism

 This ministry is designed to provide instruction to our catechumens who are preparing to become Orthodox Christians and inquirers who are interested in Orthodoxy.
-The classes cover many topics: historical, theological, life practice and tradition… The classes meet on Wednesday evenings at 7 pm following 6 pm vespers and are led by Fr.
+The classes cover many topics: historical, theological, life practice and tradition… The classes meet on Wednesday evenings at 7 pm following 6 pm Vespers and are led by Fr.
 Michael.

 ### Youth group